MohamedAnwar122000/Adidas-US-Interactive-Sales-Dashboard/README.md

 ## Dataset

-The dataset used for this project includes detailed sales records from Adidas, specifically targeting Foot Locker's sales transactions across different product categories, dates, and sales methods.
+The dataset used for this project includes detailed sales records from Adidas across different product categories, dates, and sales methods.
 The data encompasses variables such as:
 - **Retailer Information**: Name and ID of the retailer (e.g., Foot Locker).
 - **Sales Details**: Invoice date, region, state, city, product category, price per unit, units sold, total sales, operating profit, and operating margin.
 - **Sales Method**: Channels through which products are sold, including in-store, online, and outlet sales.

-This dataset provides insights into the volume and profitability of Adidas products sold in various locations and through different sales channels, allowing for a granular analysis of sales patterns.

 ## Approach